oddle-developer/oddle-frontend-challenge/README.md

 2. Create a web application that consumes [Github API](https://developer.github.com/v3/) and follow the [requirements](https://github.com/oddle-developer/oddle-frontend-challenge#requirements)
 3. Host your production ready application on [Heroku](http://heroku.com) or [Now](https://zeit.co/now)
 4. Send us the links to your Github repository and the deployed application
-5. Bonus points are not mendatory but we really appreciate if you are willing to spend more time to finish those tasks
+5. Bonus points are not mandatory but we really appreciate if you are willing to spend more time to finish those tasks

 ## Requirements
 - There is a search bar to let the user search by username (login name)